Survive the Chill: Winter Houseplant Care

 Increase humidity.

 Lack of humidity in your home during the winter months is one of the biggest pain points for your houseplants.
 It’s no secret that many plants are native to very humid, tropical environments and thrive in those conditions.
-Heating your home is a necessity this time of year but as we all know, significantly dries out the air.
+Heating your home is a necessity this time of year but as we all know, it significantly dries out the air.
 Help yourself and your houseplants by upping the humidity in your home where you can.
-Invest in a humidifier and place it near your houseplants.
-You can also place plants together in groups as plants in their own right give off humidity.
-Placing enough plants together will create their own substantially more humid microclimate.
-If you are feeling crafty, create your own DIY plant humidifier tray, using pebbles or decorative stones.
-The evaporation from the tray will naturally humidify the area for your plant.

 Watch your watering.

-When it comes to winter houseplant care, a good thing to keep in mind is that as our activity level tends to decline during the cooler months of the year, it is also a time of rest and slow down for our plants.
-As fall and winter hit, plants will go into a rest period or dormancy, where growth will slow down or stop.
-During this time your plants will not need as much water to stay hydrated and you should ease back on the amount or frequency you are watering.
 If you continue to water as you normally did during the summer months, you are at risk for your plant developing root rot.
 If you have a hard time easing back on watering, check for dry soil by using a moisture gauge to give you a head’s up when your plants need watering.
 Another important tip to remember is that, because the air is drier in your home this time of year, the surface of your soil will often dry out quicker.
 This doesn’t mean your plant needs to be watered, stick your finger at least 2 inches down to check for accurate soil moisture.

 Stop fertilizing.

-For more information on how to take care of your plants in winter, read our posts on How to Combat Leaf Drop in Winter and Fall and Winter Care Tips for Succulents.
+For more information on how to take care of your plants in winter, read our posts on How to Combat Leaf Drop in Winter and Fall and Winter Care Tips for Succulents